gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Image(url, width=250)
 ```

-There is a growing perception that much of the original ethos of Science to
-operate through transparency and accessibility has been lost.
+There is a growing perception that much of this original scientific ethos—operating transparently and arguing with accessible materials—has been lost.
 A series of
-recent big profile scandals have even prompted some to call it a state of
+recent high profile scandals have even prompted some to call a state of
 crisis {cite}`Ioannidis_2007`.
 This "crisis" arises because the analyses
-that scientists conduct are difficult to repeat, or even understand in
-detail the steps that were taken to arrive at results.
+that scientists conduct are difficult to repeat.
+Sometimes, it is even impossible to clearly understand the steps that were taken to arrive at results.

 Why is there a sense that Science is no longer open and
-transparent in the way Galileo's diaries were?
+transparent in the way Galileo's notebooks were?
 Although certainly not the only
-or even the most important one, technology plays a role.
+or even the most important factor, technology plays a role.
 The process and workflow
-of original scientists relied on a set of analog technologies for which an
-analog parallel set of tools was developed to keep track and document
+of original scientists relied on a set of analog technologies for which a parallel set of tools was developed to keep track of procedures and document
-progress.
-Hence the paper notebooks where biologists drew species, or chemists
+knowledge.
+Hence, the paper notebooks where biologists drew species, or chemists
 painstakingly detailed each step they took in the lab.
 In the case of social
-sciences, this was probably easier in the sense that quantitative data was not
-abundant and much of the analysis relied either on math or small datasets
+sciences, this was probably easier: quantitative data was scarce and much of the analysis relied either on math to minimize the amount of computation required {cite}`efron2016computer` or small datasets
-which could be directly documented in the original publications.
+which could be directly documented in the publication itself.

-However Science has evolved a great deal since then, and much of the
+However, science has evolved a great deal since then, and much of the
 experimental workflow is dominated by a variety of machinery, most
 prominently by computers.
-Most of the Science done today, at some
+Most of the science done today, at some
 point in the process, takes the form of operations mediated through software
 programs.
-In this context, the traditional approach of writing down in a paper
+In this context, the traditional approach of writing down every step in a paper
-notebook every step followed becomes dislocated from the medium in which most of
+notebook separates from the medium in which these steps actually take place.
-the scientific work takes place.

-The current state of Science in terms of transparency and openness is prompting
+The current state of science, in terms of transparency and openness, is prompting
 for action {cite}`Rey_2009`.
 On the back of these debates, the term
 "reproducibility" is also gaining traction.
 Again, this is a rather general
-term but, in one variant or another, its definition alludes to the need of
+term but in one popular defition {cite}`bollen2015social`, it suggests that
-scientific results to be accompanied by enough information and detail so they
+scientific results need to be accompanied by enough information and detail so they
 could be repeated by a third party.
 Since much of modern science is mediated
 through computers, reproducibility thus poses important challenges for the
 computational tools and practices the scientific community builds and relies on.
 Although
-there is a variety of approaches, in this book we focus on what we see as the
+there are a variety of approaches, in this book we focus on what we see as an
 emerging consensus.
-This framework enables to record and express entire
+This framework enables scientists to record and express entire
 workflows in a way that is both transparent and that fosters efficiency and
 collaboration.